jam0ra/Train-Track/README.md

 Team Members: Matthew Bennett, John Jamora, Daewoong (Andy) Jun, and Siddhant Patel.

 ## Acknoledgements ##
-Special thanks to <a href="https://github.com/codinginflow">Florian Walther (Coding in Flow)</a> for his Android Studio tutorials on <a href="https://www.youtube.com/c/CodinginFlow/featured">YouTube</a>.
+Special thanks to Florian Walther <a href="https://github.com/codinginflow">(Coding in Flow)</a> for his Android Studio tutorials on <a href="https://www.youtube.com/c/CodinginFlow/featured">YouTube</a>.